-A growing body of evidence supports the view that the existence of a strong professional community among teachers and administrators enhances student learning, particularly for students who are deemed "at-risk" (Lee and Smith, 1996; Louis, Kruse, and Marks, in press; and Louis, Marks, and Kruse, 1995; McLaughlin and Talbert, 1993; Talbert and McLaughlin, 1994; Stringfield and Teddlie, 1991; Newmann and Wehlage, 1995).
-Strong teacher professional communities are marked by ongoing opportunities for reflective dialogue about student work and instructional methods, practices such as peer observation that "deprivatize" teaching, joint work on curriculum and other matters, and shared norms focused on student learning (Kruse, Louis, and Bryk, 1994).
+A growing body of evidence supports the view that the existence of a strong professional community among teachers and administrators enhances student learning, particularly for students who are deemed "at-risk" (Lee & Smith, 1996; Louis, Kruse, & Bryk, 1995; McLaughlin & Talbert, 1993; Newmann & Wehlage, 1995; Talbert & McLaughlin, 1994; Stringfield & Teddlie, 1991).
+Strong teacher professional communities are defined by ongoing opportunities for reflective dialogue about student work and instructional methods, practices such as peer observation that "deprivatize" teaching, joint work on curriculum and other matters, and shared norms focused on student learning (Kruse, Louis, & Bryk, 1995).
 Teacher disengagement from the collegial life in schools is now regarded by many researchers as a threat to student success (Stringfield, 1994).

 Why do students learn more in schools where teachers have close working relationships?

-Newmann and Wehlage, summarizing the results of studies undertaken by the Center on Organization and Restructuring of Schools, argue that this occurs for three principal reasons:
+Newmann and Wehlage (1995), summarizing the results of studies undertaken by the Center on Organization and Restructuring of Schools, argued that this occurs for three principal reasons:

-- students receive the same set of objectives and methods of learning from their teachers; - teachers improve their technical competence through shared activity and reflection; - a "culture of collective responsibility" establishes a norm of diligent work among teachers and a sense of shared accountability for student success and failure (Newmann and Wehlage, 1995, p.
+- Students receive the same set of objectives and methods of learning from their teachers. - Teachers improve their technical competence through shared activity and reflection. - A "culture of collective responsibility" establishes a norm of diligent work among teachers and a sense of shared accountability for student success and failure (p.
 30).

-Moreover, Newmann and Wehlage point to the impact of teacher professional community on student effort.
+Moreover, Newmann and Wehlage pointed to the impact of teacher professional community on student effort.
 Students will work harder, they say, when teachers as a group expect students to exert themselves intellectually, take challenging courses, and attend classes where high expectations are combined with personal help and support and an atmosphere where repeated trial and error is encouraged.

-Yet attempts to create and maintain such a professional community must overcome significant organizational obstacles.
+However, attempts to create and maintain such a professional community must overcome significant organizational obstacles.
 An extensive research literature exists on the barriers facing U.S. teachers and administrators when they attempt to collaborate and learn together.
-The lack of time during the school day and school year for common planning and reflection has been identified again and again as a major inhibitor of collegial work (Donahoe, 1993; Fullan and Miles, 1992; Louis and Miles, 1990; Maeroff, 1993; Purnell and Hill, 1992; Watts and Castle, 1993).
-The restricted opportunity to interact in U.S. schools contrasts with more plentiful opportunities in other countries (Stevenson and Stigler, 1992).
-Evaluators and researchers have also noted how school teams trained over the summer or on weekends are frequently separated during the school year by different schedules and assignments (McMullan, 1994; Vogel and Abrahams-Goldberg, 1994).
-Principals are the key people who might keep teams together and arrange common planning time, but they often fail to lend their active support to a reform initiative (see Fullan, 1991, for a review of this research).
-The rapid turnover of people in leadership positions-principals, team leaders, etc.--and its corrosive effect on reform efforts have been identified as implementation problems as well (Fullan and Hargreaves, 1996; Lewis, 1995; Maeroff, 1993; Marshall, 1993; Newman, 1995; Pechman and King, 1993; Sebring, Bryk, and Easton, 1995).
-An atmosphere of instability among personnel is especially prevalent in urban school districts.
+The lack of time during the school day and school year for common planning and reflection has been identified again and again as a major inhibitor of collegial work (Donahoe, 1993; Fullan & Miles, 1992; Louis & Miles, 1990; Maeroff, 1993; Purnell & Hill, 1992; Watts & Castle, 1993).
+The restricted opportunity for teachers to interact in U.S. schools contrasts with more plentiful opportunities in other countries (Stevenson & Stigler, 1992).
+Evaluators and researchers have also noted how school teams trained over the summer or or weekends are frequently separated during the school year by different schedule and assignments (McMullan, 1994; Vogel & Abrahams-Goldberg, 1994).
+Princi pals are the key people who might keep teams together and arrange a commoplanning time, but they often fail to lend their active support to a reform initiativ (see Fullan, 1991, for a review of this research).
+The rapid turnover of people i leadership positions (principals, team leaders, etc.) and its corrosive effect o reform efforts have been identified as implementation problems as well (Fullan δ Hargreaves, 1996; Lewis, 1995; Maeroff, 1993; Marshall, 1993; Newman, 1995 Pechman & King, 1993; Sebring, Bryk, & Easton, 1995).